 coursework and an ARRT-specified list of clinical procedures by completing the Magnetic

-Candidates pursuing post-primary pathway certification in Magnetic Resonance Imaging
+Candidates pursuing post-primary pathway certification and registration in Magnetic Resonance Imaging

 or Sonography (registration

 through ARDMS is also accepted).
 In addition, all candidates must document completion

 of the Magnetic Resonance Imaging Clinical Experience Requirements.
 To start documenting procedures, log in to My ARRT Info and click "Pursue Post-Primary Certification and Registration."

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about ARRT’s education requirements.

 Ethics Requirements for Magnetic Resonance Imaging Certification and Registration